liujunzhuo/FineCops-Ref/README.md

 ## Benchmarking

-To perform benchmark evaluation, you first need to run the model inference on the benchmark dataset and save its prediction results, including image_id, bounding box/response, and the corresponding score for each box.
-Note that the score is only used to calculate recall and AUROC.
-Then, calculate the metrics.
+To perform benchmark evaluation, you first need to run the model inference on the benchmark dataset and save its prediction results, **including image_id, bounding box/response, and the corresponding score for each box**.
+Note that the score is only used to calculate recall and AUROC. **Then, calculate the metrics.**

 ### Inference

+For most specialists and some MLLMs, they provide the RefCOCO (COCO format) evaluation script.
+You can simply replace the annfile and image_root, then save the prediction results.

 Here is an example for [Hugging Face model inference](evaluation/run_hf_model.py) for CogVLM